m-saad-siddique/static-site-IAC-deploy/scripts/IAM_OIDC_SETUP.md

 **What it does:**
 1. Creates OIDC provider for GitHub Actions (if not exists)
-2. Creates IAM policy (with placeholder resources)
+2. Creates IAM policy with **full Terraform deployment permissions** (S3, CloudFront, IAM)
 3. Creates IAM role with OIDC trust policy
 4. Attaches policy to role
 5. Outputs role ARN for GitHub Secrets

+**Note:** The policy includes all permissions needed for Terraform to create and manage infrastructure.
+No policy updates needed after deployment.

 ### 2. `update-iam-policy.sh` - Update Policy with Real ARNs